Federal Environmental and Health Agencies

 The WTP also funds the National Clearinghouse for Worker Safety and Health Training, a national resource for hazardous waste worker curricula, technical reports, and weekly news on hazardous materials, waste operations, and emergency response.
 The National Clearinghouse supports the efforts of WTP staff and awardees in providing health and safety training to workers engaged in activities related to hazardous materials and waste generation, removal, containment, transportation, and emergency response.

-The third federal agency most closely impacting EWDJT is the U.S. Department of Labor (DOL).
+The third federal agency most closely impacting JT is the U.S. Department of Labor (DOL).
 Within DOL, two types of services provide considerable leveraged resources to EPA grantees.
 The first type includes a variety of employment and training programs under the Employment and Training Administration (ETA).

 - Business and Industry